-- · Read effectively for multiple purposes. - · Analyze visual and written arguments. - Understand the dynamics between audiences, purposes, contexts, and rhetorical strategies. - · Learn key rhetorical concepts through analyzing a variety of texts. - Shape their writing in terms of audience and purpose. - Develop knowledge of linguistic structures, including grammar, punctuation, and spelling, through practice in composing and revising.
+- · Read effectively for multiple purposes. - · Learn key rhetorical concepts through analyzing a variety of texts. - · Shape their writing in terms of audience and purpose. - Develop knowledge of linguistic structures, including grammar, punctuation, and spelling, through practice in composing and revising.